dee-diaz/results-summary-component/README.md

 ## My process

-1. Set up a basic HTML file with the necessary structure for the landing page.
+1. Set up a basic HTML file with the necessary structure.

 2. Wrote the CSS styles using SASS, which is a CSS preprocessor that makes it easier to write complex stylesheets.
 SASS allows you to use variables, mixins, and functions, which can simplify the process of writing CSS.